 You come back to Grammarly for another check, roughly after a month of the previous one, and you see that your problems are there.
 The difference, if any, is not significant.

-ProWritingAid fixes this issue with teaching you how to write better with better feedbacks on your writing.
+ProWritingAid fixes this issue by teaching you how to write better with better feedback on your writing.

-It is easier to claim it as a grammar checking tool with deeper understanding of it, although it can still be flawed at certain instances.
+It is easier to claim it as a grammar checking tool with a deeper understanding of it, although it can still be flawed in certain instances.

 I am not here to tell you how advantageous it is to use Google docs. for all your MS Office needs.

-The news is that while Grammarly failed to cope with the change (the people, companies and teams etc. use the Google docs. to catchup with each other), PorWritingAid guys were not sleeping on the wheel.
+The news is that while Grammarly failed to cope with the change (the people, companies, and teams, etc. use Google docs. to catch up with each other), PorWritingAid guys were not sleeping on the wheel.

-They noticed that traffic was diverging to the Google Docs. with maddening pace and at the best time, they decided to make their tool compatible to Google Docs.
+They noticed that traffic was diverging to Google Docs. with maddening pace and at the best time, they decided to make their tool compatible with Google Docs.

-To put the difference in one easily understandable sentence: Grammarly is shallow and it does not dive much deeper in the Mariana Trench that we know as language.
+To put the difference in one easily understandable sentence: Grammarly is shallow and it does not dive much deeper into the Mariana Trench that we know as language.

 Well, this tool goes deeper than Grammarly.
 And I do not say this based on personal liking.
 I’m saying this based on what I have observed using this tool and Grammarly.

 Take Axoloti for example.
-This tool is a part of whole “ProWritingAid” experience.
+This tool is a part of the whole “ProWritingAid” experience.

-Although Proofreading is Grammarly’s strong suite and it does not take much effort to corrent “their” into “there”, but Grammarly’s proofreading is also shallow.
+Although Proofreading is Grammarly’s strong suit and it does not take much effort to correct “their” into “there”, but Grammarly’s proofreading is also shallow.